-When furnace supply ducts carry air outside furnace area, seal return air duct to furnace casing and terminate duct outside furnace space.
+- When furnace supply ducts carry air outside furnace area, seal return air duct to furnace casing and terminate duct outside furnace space. - When a refrigeration coil is used in conjunction with this unit, it must be installed on the discharge side of the unit to avoid condensation on the heat exchanger.